 Where to serve Sliders?

-Ham sliders are easy party food to make and serve.
-These are well loved super bowl food and appetizers for a cocktail party.
+Ham and Cheese Sliders are easy party food to make and serve.
+These are well loved Super Bowl food and buffet choices for graduation parties.

 Ham and Cheese Slider Recipe:

-- Apply cooking spray to a 9 x 13 inch pan
+- Apply cooking spray to a 9 x 13 inch baking pan

-- Put the rolls close together in the pan.
+- Arrange the rolls close together in the pan.

 - Cover with plastic wrap and store in the fridge up to a day before your party.

-- Ham- Choose a thin sliced deli ham or pre-sliced spiral ham.
+- Ham of your choice, we recommend a thin sliced deli ham or pre-sliced spiral ham.

 - Honey mustard dressing